griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_vignette.rst

 The ``Evaluation`` column is pre-populated with ML-predicted evaluation status for each candidate:

-- ``Accept``: Variants with prediction probability >= threshold (default: 0.55).
+- ``Accept``: Variants with prediction probability >= threshold_accept (default: 0.55).
 These candidates are predicted to be favorable neoantigen candidates to be included in a vaccine.
-- ``Reject``: Variants with prediction probability <= 0.30.
-These candidates are predicted to be unfavorable.
+- ``Reject``: Variants with prediction probability <= threshold_reject (default: 0.30).
+These candidates are predicted to be unfavorable. threshold_reject should be set to a value less than threshold_accept.
-- ``Pending``: Variants with prediction probability between 0.30 and the threshold, or when the ML model cannot make a prediction due to missing data.
+- ``Pending``: Variants with prediction probability between threshold_reject and threshold_accept, or when the ML model cannot make a prediction due to missing data.
 These candidates require manual review.

 **ML Prediction (score) Column**